kjetilv/statiktalk/README.md

 Microservices can respond to different messages by offering implementations of the corresponding interfaces.
 They can send messages by asking for an instance that performs a messages send.

-The general idea is to take a function signature's argument names, and map them keys in the rapids world.
+The general idea is to take a function signature's argument names, and map them to keys in the rapids world.
 The function's name optionally maps to the event name.
 Non-nullable arguments are registered as required keys, nullable arguments are registered as interesting keys.

 ## Example